PCI DSS 4.0 Release Date: Mid-2021

 The request for comment (RFC) phase ended on November 30, 2019.
-Now, the PCI SSC is developing the new DSS version by the end of 2020 to meet their scheduled deadline.
+Now, the PCI SSC is developing the new DSS version, but has pushed their expected release date to mid-2021.

 In preparation of PCI DSS 4.0, we recommend that organizations plan for budgetary changes to adapt to the new requirements and additional risk-based security testing.
 Implementing more significant changes are likely to demand staffing and training efforts as well.

 Handling and transmitting cardholder data, as well as performing transactions, needs to be performed in a secure information security environment with the correct controls in place to minimize risks.
 Learn whether your systems are PCI DSS compliant with specialized testing from I.S.
 Partners, LLC.